xueyinglyu/cfDNA/README.md

 # 3. Execution

 Run the pipeline to generate files for each sample.

+[tool_dir]: directory of installed tools, created in the first step of installation.

+[out_dir]: output directory, needs to be created by you.

+[cfDNA_reference]: reference files, provided by the pipeline.

+[fastq_dir]: directory of fastq files.

 ```
 python cfDNA_pipeline.py [tool_dir] sample.txt [out_dir] [cfDNA_reference] [fastq_dir]